-- Wequassett Resort and Golf Club (Harwich; © 800/225-7125 or 508/432-5400): This Chatham institution occupies its own little peninsula on Pleasant Bay and offers excellent sailing and tennis clinics.
+Wequassett Resort and Golf Club (Harwich; © 800/225-7125 or 508/ 432-5400): This Chatham institution occupies its own little peninsula on Pleasant Bay and offers excellent sailing and tennis clinics.
 It is also next to the Cape's premier golf course and guests have members' privileges.
-You'll be tempted to just relax, though-especially if you score one of the clapboard cottages, done in an upscale country mode, right on the water.
+You'll be tempted to just relax, though-especially if you score one of the clapboard

+- cottages, done in an upscale country mode, right on the water.
 The on-site restaurant, 28 Atlantic, is now one of the Cape's best.
 See p.
-161. - Captain's House Inn (Chatham; 800/315-0728 or 508/945-0127): An elegant country inn that positively drips with good taste, this is among the best small inns in the region.
-Most rooms have fireplaces, elegant paneling, and antiques throughout;

-- the rooms are sumptuous yet cozy.
+159. - Captain's House Inn (Chatham; © 800/ 315-0728 or 508/945-0127): An elegant country inn that positively drips with good taste, this is among the best small inns in the region.
+Most rooms have fireplaces, elegant paneling, and antiques throughout; the rooms are sumptuous yet cozy.
 This may be the ultimate spot to enjoy Chatham's Christmas Stroll festivities, but you may need to book your room a couple of years in advance.
 See p.
-172.

-- Brass Key Guesthouse (Provincetown; © 800/842-9858 or 508/487-9005): The Brass Key Guesthouse, a compound consisting of five historic buildings, is the place to stay in Provincetown.
-With Ritz-Carltonstyle amenities in mind, the owners have created a paean to luxury.
+169. - Brass Key Guesthouse (Provincetown; 800/842-9858 or 508/487-9005): The Brass Key Guesthouse, a compound consisting of five historic buildings, is the place to stay in Provincetown.
+With Ritz-Carlton-style amenities in mind, the owners have created a paean to luxury.
 These are the kind of innkeepers who think of everything: Pillows are goose down, showers have wall jets, and gratis iced tea is delivered poolside.
 See p.
-220.

-- Cliffside Beach Club (Nantucket;

-800/932-9645 or 508/228-0618):

-Right on the beach and within

-- walking distance (about 1 mile) of town, this is the premier lodging on the island.
-It may not be as fancy as some, but there's a sublime beachyness to the whole setup: simply decorated rooms; cheerful, youthful staff; a sea of antique wicker in the clubhouse; and of course, the blue, yellow, and green umbrellas lined up on the beach.
+213. - Cliffside Beach Club (Nantucket; © 800/932-9645 or 508/228-0618): Right on the beach and within walking distance (about 1 mile) of town, this is the premier lodging on the island.
+It may not be as fancy as some, but there's a sublime beachy-ness to the whole setup: simply decorated rooms; cheerful, youthful staff; a sea of antique wicker in the clubhouse; and of course, the blue, yellow, and green umbrellas lined up on the beach.
 Every Fourth of July, guests get a front-row seat for the fireworks show at nearby Jetties Beach.
 See p.
-244. - Charlotte Inn (Edgartown, Martha's Vineyard; © 508/627-4151): Edgartown tends to be the most formal enclave on Martha's Vineyard, and this exquisite compound is by far the fanciest address in town.
-An Anglophile's dream (and the Vineyard's only Relais & Châteaux property), the inn oozes old-fashioned British posh from

-- every distinctively decorated room.
-The conservatory restaurant, L'étoile (© 508/627-5187), is among the finest you'll find on this side of the Atlantic.
-See p.
-282. - Winnetu Oceanside Resort (Edgartown, Martha's Vineyard; 2 866/443-1733): This resort on Katama Beach, just outside Edgartown, has seemingly come out of nowhere in the last few years to become one of the best luxury hotels in the region.
+238. - Winnetu Oceanside Resort (Edgartown, Martha's Vineyard; © 866/335-1133): This resort on Katama Beach, just outside Edgartown, has seemingly come out of nowhere in the last few years to become one of the best luxury hotels in the region.
 The Winnetu stands apart from other luxury resorts because it's also a wonderful place for families, with lots of activities to keep kids busy.
-The resort's restaurant, Lure (2 508/627-3663), complete with a distant water view, is one of the island's best fine-dining options.
+The resort's restaurant, Lure (© 508/627-3663), complete with a distant water view, is one of the island's best fine-dining options.
 See p.
-283.

-5 The Best Hotel Deals
+273.

+5 THE BEST HOTEL DEALS